Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 Ask potential designers about their approach to performance.
 Do they optimize images?
 Minimize code?
 Use lazy loading?
 If they look confused by the question, that's a bad sign.

 This is non-negotiable.
-You want someone who understands the coaching sales funnel.
+You want someone who understands the coaching industry.
 Not e-commerce.
 Not restaurants.
 Not wedding photography.
 Coaching.

 Coaching sites have unique needs.
 They need trust signals that establish authority.
 They need clear calls to action that feel natural, not salesy.
 They need pages that tell a story of transformation, not just list services.